Louisville Museum Plaza

 Louisville Museum Plaza was a 62-story skyscraper that was planned for Louisville, Kentucky, United States.
 By August 1, 2011, despite the expenditure of public funds on its behalf, its developers had officially announced that they were abandoning plans to build it.
 The 703 ft tall skyscraper was projected to cost $490 million and contain a 1 acre public plaza and park, condominiums, lofts, a hotel, retail shops and a museum.
 If built, it would have replaced the AEGON Center as the tallest building in Kentucky.
 The avant-garde design of the skyscraper was chosen by New York City REX architect Joshua Prince-Ramus.
 A groundbreaking ceremony was held on October 25, 2007, and construction at that time was expected to be complete by 2010.
 Delays disrupted the project.
-Prior to announcing that the project had been abandoned, Craig Greenberg, one of the projects four developers, had stated that he was "hopeful that construction will start this year [2010]" and that he also expected the project to be completed by late 2012.
+Prior to announcing that the project had been abandoned, Craig Greenberg, one of the project's four developers, had stated that he was "hopeful that construction will start this year [2010]" and that he also expected the project to be completed by late 2012.

 The location of Museum Plaza would have been between River Road, Main Street, 7th Street and 6th Streets in downtown within the West Main district, adjacent to the Muhammad Ali Center.